rsyncOSX/RsyncOSXdocs/content/post/Rsyncdaemon.md

 secrets file = /etc/rsyncd.secrets
 ```

-The files in [files] is used in the setup.

 ## Prefix username in RsyncOSX

+Client side setup number one:

-- prefix username `rsync://username`
+- prefix username `rsync://username`, remember the double `//`
-- add a full path to the file with password.
-Rsync will complain if it is not chmod 600.
-Also remove the `-e ssh` parameter.
+- add a full path to the file with password, `--password-file=/Users/thomas/passord.txt`, set `chmod 600` on the password file
+- delete the `-e ssh` parameter

 With the above setup I was able to push and pull data utilizing RsyncOSX and a rsync daemon setup.
 The following commands for push and pull files are: